bducharme/sean-boilerplate/README.md

  - Local Authentication using Email and Password
  - Support for Google, Facebook, Twitter and Github
  - **Account Management**
-    - Profile*
+    - Profile
-    - Change Password*
+    - Change Password
-    - Forgot Password*
+    - Forgot Password (Not done yet)
-    - Link multiple providers to one account*
+    - Link multiple providers to one account
-    - Delete Account*
+    - Delete Account
 - **Postgres** is the default database

 Usage